blueee04/blog/content/posts/2026-03-12-Attention-Mechanism-Bio.md

 ...you need to know these papers.

-They're not just incremental improvements.
-They're paradigm shifts.

 So yeah, I'm excited about my GSOC proposal.
-These five papers just gave me a roadmap. 🚀
+These five papers just gave me a great insight!